Table of Contents

-As per Yoga Tattva Upanishad, by the practice, the Yogi achieves superhuman feats like levitation.
+As per Yoga Tattva Upanishad, by practice, the Yogi achieves superhuman feats like levitation.
 However, he should not disclose it to the outside world.
 He will not suffer from the miseries of a trivial nature.

 The amount of urine and feces will be smaller.
 His body will become light.
 Likewise, his sleeping time will be lesser.
-Moreover, he will experience the absence of sweat, bad smell in the mouth, spittle, rheum of eyes, and rheumatic afflictions of the joints.
+Moreover, he will experience the absence of sweat, a bad smell in the mouth, spittle, rheum of eyes, and rheumatic afflictions of the joints.